perwin/telarchive/dist_setup/README.txt

 		Kiso -- 1k CCD (1), Kiso -- 2k CCD (27), MITSuME -- Akeno (9), MITSuME -- OAO (726)

+Note that coordinate searches can use coordinates in any of the following formats:
+	sexagesimal: "hh mm ss dd mm ss"; "hh:mm:ss dd:mm:ss"; "XXhYYmZZs XXdYYmZZs" decimal degrees: "dd dd"; "XXd YYd";

 As you can see, for most of the archives it is possible to learn a little about what is there.
 Specifically, the script reports the number of observations made with different instruments (or spacecraft in the case of